 Nami Island is a tiny half-moon shaped island located about 60km east of Seoul, in Chuncehon.
 It gained popularity in 2002 when the Korean drama ‘Winter Sonata’ was filmed there, instantly transforming the island into a tourist hotspot.
 It’s a tiny island with a big reputation and Nami Island is undoubtedly one of the best places to visit during fall in South Korea.
 In the autumn, the island comes alive with color as fall sweeps across the foliage.
 When you arrive you’ll be surrounded by rows upon rows of giant trees bursting with burnt oranges, reds, and yellows.
 If the weather is still warm and you take a picnic, it’s the perfect place to spend a relaxing afternoon.
 The island itself is very picturesque and laid back compared to the fast-paced Korean way of life you may have become used to.

 Seoraksan National Park

-Seoraksan National Park is South Korea’s best-known place to get outside.
+Seoraksan National Park is South Korea’s best-known place to get outside and see the autumn foliage.
 If you ever get to that far corner of Gangwon Province, you’ll see why.
 Enter early in the morning and you’ll get a fairly quiet walk through Sinheungsa Temple, which hosts the largest seated Buddha statue in the world.
 Then there is the hikes and boy, are they the best!
 Ulsan Bawi was our favorite, though walking around Gwangeumseong after taking a cable car up was pretty rad!
 This was the perfect place to propose to Christina and that’s what I did, albeit nervously!
 Even if you don’t have a grand gesture planned, spend time at Seoraksan National Park and you’ll definitely look back on it with a smile.